Scottish Liberal Democrats

 These are the official transcripts of what was said by this MSP in the chamber and at committee meetings.
 You'll find the topic discussed and how many times this MSP has contributed to the discussion.

-The Deputy Presiding Officer (Liam McArthur): "The next item of business is a members’ business debate on motion S6M-15136, in the name of Colin Smyth, on justice for the Fornethy survivors.
+The Deputy Presiding Officer (Liam McArthur): "The next item of business is a members’ business debate on motion S6M-17147, in the name of Sarah Boyack, on the Scottish Youth Parliament’s work on transport.
 The debate will be concluded without any question being put…

-The Deputy Presiding Officer (Liam McArthur): "The next item of business is a debate on motion S6M-17906, in the name of Kate Forbes, on a migration system that works for Scotland.
-I invite members who wish to participate in the debate to press their request-to-speak buttons.
-15:23"
+The Deputy Presiding Officer (Liam McArthur): "The next item of business is a debate on motion S6M-18795, in the name of Kate Forbes, on supporting Scottish exports in response to global uncertainty.
+15:27"

 Find out how Liam McArthur has voted recently.